nabeelsana/Udacity_AML/README.md

 ii) Azure AutoML:   model with % Accuracy parameter values:

 Therefore best pipeline was \\ and best model was \\ with % Accuracy

 ## Scikit-learn Pipeline
+Scikit-learn pipeline was based on prescribed LogisticRegression classifier.
+This was suitable as task was binary classification (yes,no).
+Data comprised of 32,950 records.
+It was split into training and test set with 80/20 split.

+Two hyperparameters tuned are
+i) C : Inverse of regularization stregth (smaller value stronger regularization) ii) max_iter: Maximum number of iterations taken for the solvers to converge.

 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 **What are the benefits of the parameter sampler you chose?**